 Look at available work study jobs

-To see available work study jobs, sign into Career Connections and click job search, then choose work study.
+To see available work study jobs, sign into Career Connections and click Job Search, then choose "Work Study" under Job Type.
 This will bring up a list of all available work study jobs.

 These jobs are only available to students who have been awarded work study, so be sure that work study is shown on your award letter.